jerry81/leetcode/Learning/Learning06Recursion1/README.md

   - base case f(i,j) =  where j = 1 or j = i

 note:  there are many duplicate calculations happening - avoid dups w/ memoization (next)

+# memoization

+- example - in pascal's triangle, there are many duplicate calculations.  use a hash to find those solutions in o(1) time.